Our Commitment to Action

 Edmonton Police and Inside Computer Hacking

-by TheyWentWayTooFar, over 3 years ago
+by TheyWentWayTooFar, about 4 years ago

 I quickly moved to EDM and I had to find a place to stay.
 So I rented a suite from a man who was becoming a Police Officer.